lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 And really we should let her make her decisions every time.
 We are just parents.
 We couldn't make decisions for her in her whole life.
 We should let her go as early as possible.
 She needs to learn enough about the world.

 The thinking and analysis are important.
-She don't need to encounter so many people like his father.
+She don't need to encounter so many people like her father.
 She needs to learn to respect people.
 She needs to learn to be polite when interacting with others.

 How she knows what is polite and what it is not?
 She has to meet the unpolite people or behaviors.
 So this is long stories.
 I have to say the life exprience is important.
 She should try a lot and explore a lot.